 The right defense attorney will work with you to identify a possible alibi or DNA evidence that swings in your favor.
 A good attorney will also know how to prove that you are a person of good character and that it’s unlikely that you committed the alleged criminal sexual conduct, or establish other ways to weaken the prosecutor’s evidence.

-Why You Need An Attorney When Facing Assault With Intent To Commit Criminal Sexual Conduct
+Why You Need an Attorney When Facing Assault with Intent to Commit Criminal Sexual Conduct

 Many offenders make the mistake of starting their sexual crimes offense charges without legal representation for fear of stigmatization, which can significantly affect their case.
 However, that should not be the case.

 As soon as you get arrested for sexual offenses, the first rule is not to talk with law enforcement officers until you have a lawyer with you.

-Have You Been Charged With A Sex Crime In Michigan?
-Contact A Skilled Michigan Sex Crimes Attorney
+Have You Been Charged with a Sex Crime in Michigan?
+Contact a Skilled Michigan Sex Crimes Attorney

-Feel free to give us a call at 248-505-5929 or contact us online today to book a free consultation.
+Feel free to give us a call at (248) 515-6583 or contact us online today to book a free consultation.

 3150 Livernois Rd.
 Suite 126